-- Hyundai Motor has unveiled the all-new Tucson, which features an advanced, experimental design and state-of the-art technology, setting new standards in the compact SUV segment.
+The all-new Tucson, which features an advanced, experimental design and state-of the-art technology, setting new standards in the compact SUV segment is now available from Saltmarine Hyundai in Northern Ireland.

 In addition, it offers the most electrified powertrain line-up in its class, underscoring Hyundai’s commitment to clean driving, while retaining its true SUV character.